LDAWG-a11y/a11yWebApp/src/guides/how-to-build-an-accessible-chatbot.md

 Naturally, we want a button, as it will do button things, as opposed to link things, I'll just go over the bits I have done:

 * I have an ID that matches the one I set for the Skip to Chat link, so that woulks now
 * I have added an `accesskey="0"` attribute, I genuinely do not know which specific key is best to use, here, there is certainly an argument for some consistency across the web, but finding websites with accessible chatbots is somewhat taxing, to say the least.
 I have gone for "0" as I quite unashamedly went on Adrian Roselli's site, knowing he has implementted Access Keys, and just looked at what characters he was using.
-He uses "0" for the accessibility statement, I have used that for chat, only because is appears a safe key to use, please, do your own research and don't forget to tell users which key it actually is, I'll add a slight modification to ours, shortly
+He uses "0" for the accessibility statement, I have used that for chat, only because it appears a safe key to use, please, do your own research and don't forget to tell users which key it actually is, I'll add a slight modification to ours, shortly
 * I have a text node which is both exposed and visible, this provides the accessible name (AccName) "Chat", as, errm, that's what it is, right?
 No faffing about with ARIA and I'm not adding any hidden text in there
 * I have an SVG icon, just a typical chat bubble I scrounged from the web, I've hidden it from AT, as it serves no purpose, it's purely aesthetic and nobody needs repeating content, nobody needs repeating content, sorry

 <div class="callout__info"><span class="callout__icon"><strong class="visually-hidden">Info: </strong></span><span class="callout__text">In the interests of transparency, I initially added aria-haspopup="dialog", but then removed it, after reading through the entirety of a 5 year old W3C GitHub issue, I removed it, as initially screen readers such as JAWS did not announce it was a dialog, then they fixed it, but then the group decided it should not be used in that context.
 For my demo, "Chat" is perhaps sufficiently obvious, but if you have a chatbot that has a human name, like "Dave" or "Maggie", then I think visually hidden text is the only option you have, such as "Dave, opens chat window", or whatever.
 I don't particularly like that approach, as I'd rather just have one button and I know not to change the AccName, *insert shrug emoji.
 Also, I know that VoiceControl on MacOS will only do something if the user knows the full AccName, which of course they won't if we hide part of it.
-But I totally understand the W3C has to battle with getting many vendors to implement things in a consistent manner and that appears to be the boss fight part of the role.</span></div>
+But I totally understand the W3C has to battle with getting many vendors to implement things in a consistent manner and that appears to be the boss fight part of the role</span></div>

 That's that, I'll pop the CSS below, I'm not doing a line-by-line explanation for that, I'll just outline a few key bits